pontus/LocalEGA/docs/submission.rst

 S3 Proxy Inbox
 ^^^^^^^^^^^^^^

-.. note:: Sources are located at the separate reposiroty: https://github.com/neicnordic/S3-Upload-Proxy
+.. note:: Sources are located at the separate repository: https://github.com/neicnordic/S3-Upload-Proxy

 The S3 Proxy uses access tokens as the main authentication mechanism.